USS Austin LPD-4

 Geila visited me for breakfast on the Austin on several occasions.
 She thought George was cute and he loved to make breakfast for her.
 Of course, our galley wasn't kosher but she didn't care.
 She had bacon or even ham unless another Israeli was present.

-Tour of the Golan Heights with The General
+Golan Heights with The General

 I was privileged to get a tour of the northern Golan Heights with the Israeli Army General in charge of the defense of the Golan.
 He showed me the "tank traps" on the Syrian border.
 I was surprised to learn that the Israeli Army advanced almost to Damascus in the war in 1972.
 He showed me on a map the "Kissinger Line" established after the war.
 My impression was that it was very unlikely that Syria would attempt any serious incursions along this border.
 With relations with Jordan very stable at the time, it meant that the primary threat was from Lebanon.